JamesLemony/jameslemony.github.io/content/Course Notes/Nouns and Pronouns/Countable and Uncountable Nouns.md

 > There is salt on the floor.
 > Electricity is something you cannot see or touch.
 > Wood is used to build furniture, even houses.
+> Happiness is an incredible emotion.
+> There was glass on the floor but I cleaned it up.

 #### İstisnalar
 Bazı isimler, İngilizcede çoğul halde bulunsa da cümle içerisinde tekil şekilde kullanılırlar ve grammar, onlara tekil şekilde davranır.
 Bunlar genelde bilim dalları ve benzeri şeylerdir.